walsh9/asciibots/README.md

 `<script src="asciibots.js"></script>`

-Call the `.bot()` method on the `Asciibots` object with a specific 3-5 digit ID to get a particular combination as a text string.
+Call the `.bot()` method on the `Asciibots` object with a specific 3-5 hex digit ID to get a particular combination as a text string.
 The final three digits indcate the robot's head, its body, and its legs or whatever.
 See above for reference.
 The id may be preceded with 2 additional digits which will change its 'eyes' and 'mouth'.

 For example: